Data-Platform-Engineering/Spark-platform/README.md

 # Spark-platform
-This project aim to setup a `BIG DATA` processing platform using Apache Spark as the bid data processing tool.
+This project aim to setup a `BIG DATA` processing platform using Apache Spark as the big data processing tool.
 This platform has different components that form the entire platform.
 The end goal is to have a platform that automatically run our big data workloads at a specific time.

 # Platform Tool Stacks
 - Kubernetes